pytorch/pytorch/docs/source/notes/gradcheck.rst

 Slow complex input analytical evaluation
 """"""""""""""""""""""""""""""""""""""""

-For this case, since the backward mode AD is computing exactly twice the :math:`CW` derivative already, we simply use the same trick as for the real to real case and reconstruct the matrix row by row when there are multiple real outputs.
+For this case, since the backward mode AD is computing exactly twice the :math:`CW` derivative already, we simply use the same trick as for the real-to-real case and reconstruct the matrix row by row when there are multiple real outputs.

 Functions with outputs in :math:`\mathcal{C}^M`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this case, the assumption we have about the computation of the :math:`CW` does not hold (output is not real) and so we cannot compute it directly to compare it.
 To solve this, we will replace the test of the function :math:`h: \mathcal{P}^N \to \mathcal{C}^M` (where :math:`\mathcal{P}` can be either :math:`\mathcal{R}` or :math:`\mathcal{C}`), with two functions :math:`hr` and :math:`hi` such that: :math:`hr(q) = real(f(q))` and :math:`hi(q) = imag(f(q))` where :math:`q \in \mathcal{P}`.
-We then do a basic gradcheck for both :math:`hr` and :math:`hi` using either the real to real or complex to real case described above, depending on :math:`\mathcal{P}`.
+We then do a basic gradcheck for both :math:`hr` and :math:`hi` using either the real-to-real or complex to real case described above, depending on :math:`\mathcal{P}`.

-Note that in the current code does not create these functions explicitly but perform the chain rule with the :math:`real` or :math:`imag` functions manually by passing the :math:`\text{grad\_out}` arguments to the different functions.
+Note that in the code, as of time of writing, does not create these functions explicitly but perform the chain rule with the :math:`real` or :math:`imag` functions manually by passing the :math:`\text{grad\_out}` arguments to the different functions.
 When :math:`\text{grad\_out} = 1`, then we are considering :math:`hr`.
 When :math:`\text{grad\_out} = i`, then we are considering :math:`hi`.